Olson3R/nodemn-09-2018-serverless-aws/README.md

 ```

 # Item Model
-- id - string[uuid] - Unique identifier.
+- `id` - string[uuid] - Unique identifier.
-- name - string - Name for the item.
+- `name` - string - Name for the item.
-- quantity - integer - The number of items in stock.
+- `quantity` - integer - The number of items in stock.
-- tags - array[string] - Key words associated with the item.
+- `tags` - array[string] - Key words associated with the item.

+# Workshop

+- Create a CLI app to consume the `items` endpoints.
+  - [Commander](https://github.com/tj/commander.js) - Node.js command-line interfaces made easy.
+  - [Request](https://github.com/request/request) - Simplified HTTP request client.
+- Create your own endpoints (and run locally).
+  - Clone the repo.
+  - Follow the installation instructions above.
+  - Add your endpoints.
+    - Will have to add your handler code.
+    - Will have to add the endpoints to the serverless.yml.
+  - Start the serverless offline server `serverless offline`